abhay-rana/vite-ts-template/src/components/library/Button/button.md

     isLoading
     isIcon
     isLink> // this button is handling three types of buttons -> link buttons, icon button , loading buttons

+// pointer-events-none -> helps you to disable the button for on click and the stop propogation it will disable the hover style